admenergy/s3blobsync/README.md

 ## Configuration

 To set up S3BlobSync, you need to configure your AWS and Azure credentials.
-Use the `config.example.py` as a reference to create your `config.py`.
+Use the `.env.example` as a reference to create your `.env`.

 ## Usage